openphacts/ops.js/README.md

 ## Testing the library

 [Jasmine](http://pivotal.github.io/jasmine/ "Jasmine javascript testing framework") is used to test the ops.js api.
-There are various test runners which can be used, they are contained within the 'test' directory with the specs for the tests in the 'test/spec' directory.
-To run them us jasmine-node like this:
+The specs for the tests are in the 'test/spec' directory.
+To run them use jasmine-node like this:

 jasmine-node --config app_id your_app_id --config app_key your_app_key --config app_url https://beta.openphacts.org/1.4 test/spec/integration/